 - provide experiences both in and outside of school.
-This includes, providing a variety of enrichment opportunities such as visitors into school, visits to different places and residential stays. - provide opportunities for children to develop a sense of awe and wonder of the natural world.
+This includes, providing a variety of enrichment opportunities such as visitors into school, visits to a wide range of different places and residential stays in Years 4, 5 and 6. - provide opportunities for children to develop a sense of awe and wonder of the natural world.
 Children are encouraged to be ecologically aware and show respect for the environment and others.
 Opportunities are provided to embrace our Eco-schools culture. - provide a literacy rich environment; developing spoken English through good role models, developing vocabulary and a love of books and reading using good quality reading materials, which also act as a stimulus or enhancement to learning experiences. - create independent learners who are able to show curiosity and drive their own learning.
-Children will be equipped with the skills to manage their own risk and take responsibility for their actions. - maintain our Healthy School focus; including mental health and wellbeing of our school community and through outdoor learning as this forms the basis to all other learning within Early Years and beyond. - provide a variety of good role models for our children to develop their future aspiration and knowledge through pupil responsibility roles - develop partnerships and collaborations within and beyond our local community - engage parents in the learning journey of their child; building relationships and developing positive views of education.
+Children will be equipped with the skills to manage their own risk and take responsibility for their actions. - maintain our Healthy School focus; including mental health and wellbeing of our school community and through outdoor learning as this forms the basis to all other learning within Early Years and beyond. - provide a variety of valued role models for our children to develop their future aspirations and knowledge through pupil responsibility roles - · develop partnerships and collaborations within and beyond our local community. - engage parents in the learning journey of their child; building relationships and developing positive views of education.

+Wider Curriculum Experiences

+Enrichment Opportunities:

-Wider Curriculum Experiences Enrichment Opportunities: At least one visitor into school/one visit out of school per term for each class e.g. Vindolanda, Author visits, STEM Whole school focus weeks and days, including Science week, World Book Day, Art Gallery exhibition Experiences At least one community event per term e.g. Harvest, coffee morning, stay and play, open afternoon Termly career days with a focus on a different career sector each term.
+- At least one visitor into school/one visit out of school per term for each class e.g. Vindolanda, author visits, STEM - Whole school focus weeks and days, including science week, World Book Day, Art Gallery exhibition - At least one community event per term e.g. Harvest, coffee morning, stay and play, open afternoon - Termly career days with a focus on a different career sector each term.
 This will give the children a huge variety of knowledge and experience preparing them for later life.

+Leadership experiences:

+- Annual application and election of School Council - Annual application and election of Eco Council - Bi-annual training and implementation of Peer Mentors - · Annual training of Young Sports Leaders - · Year 6 children take part in the Young Leaders Award - · Year 6 children will be nominated to be prefects and support across the school - · Reading Buddies share a love of reading through KS2 children leading KS1 children

+Diversity:

-Leadership experiences: Annual application and election of School Council/Rights Respecting Steering Group Annual application and election of Eco Council Bi-annual training and implementation of Peer Mentors Sports Leaders are trained and lead games/activities with KS1 and KS2 Year 6 children will be nominated to be prefects and support across the school Reading Buddies share a love of reading through KS2 children leading KS1 children Diversity: Each academic year, each class has a new class hero.
-These heroes come from a diverse range of backgrounds and children will celebrate their hero through a class assembly and regular hero events.
-Our enrichment map details the diversity topic each class will focus on during a half term.
-We celebrate diversity through our curriculum driver The Wider World.
-Sporting opportunities: All classes have two PE lessons per week At least six extra-curricular sports clubs are available each term Annual Sports Day events for EYFS and Y1 to Y6 KS2 representation at competition events and in school games leagues (football, tag rugby, netball, etc)
+- Each academic year, each class has a new class hero.
+These heroes come from a diverse range of backgrounds and children will celebrate their hero through a class assembly and regular hero events. - Our enrichment map details the diversity topic each class will focus on during a half term.
+We celebrate diversity through our curriculum driver; The Wider World.

+Sporting opportunities:

+- All classes have two PE lessons per week - At least six extra-curricular sports clubs are available each term - Annual Sports Day events for EYFS and Y1 to Y6 - Inter and intra school competitions and events through our membership in the Ashington Sports Partnership involving all classes from Reception to Year 6 - KS2 representation at competition events and in school games leagues (football, tag rugby, netball, etc)

+Life skills:

-Life skills: Financial education through enterprise events • Public speaking and confidence building through class assemblies, Harvest, Remembrance Day and Christmas performances and our Year 6 Leavers' Concert.
-Presentation of own ideas and interests at parent events • Termly career days focusing on a different sector each term.
+- Financial education through enterprise events and visitors to school - Public speaking and confidence building through shows, class assemblies, Harvest, Remembrance Day and Christmas performances, and our Year 6 Leavers' Concert. - Presentation of own ideas and interests at parent events - Termly career days focusing on a different sector each term.
 The whole school will focus on specific sectors each term with visitors and visits linked.